Deckmyn v Vandersteen: Opinion of the Advocate General

-The opinion of Advocate General of the European Court of Justice Cruz Villalón was delivered on 22 May 2014.
+The opinion of Advocate General of the European Court of Justice Pedro Cruz Villalón was delivered on 22 May 2014.
 He agreed with the court of appeal: regarding the first question, the term "parody" is an independent concept, as its definition was not explicitly left to the national law, although there may be a "wide margin of interpretation" left to individual countries.
 The Advocate General discussed the last two question together and argued that while exceptions to a general rule in EU law should generally be interpreted narrowly, in the exceptions under 2.5.3 a wide margin of interpretation was given to the individual member states and they should give in such a case due regard to evaluation of the fundamental rights of the European Union.
 He suggested that for a work to be considered a parody, it should evoke an existing work while being noticeably different from it and, secondly, constitute an expression of humour and mockery.

 Court Ruling

 The court's decision was published on 3 September 2014.
 The court largely followed the position of the Advocate-General: regarding the first question, the term "parody" is an independent concept, as its definition was not explicitly left to the national law.
-Its definition should thus the same in all member states applying the directive.
+Its definition should thus be the same in all member states applying the directive.
 The court indicated that in order for a work to constitute a parody it is required to "evoke an existing work, while being noticeably different from it, and secondly, to constitute an expression of humour or mockery".
 The parody itself does not need to meet originality requirements for a work, although it must be noticeably different from the work it is based on.
 Lastly the court specified that courts should strike a fair balance between the rights holders of the original work, and the maker of the parody.